alphastand27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3 - The chown script is used to change the user of a file.

 4 - The touch script is used to create a file.

+5 - The chmod o+x hello script is used to give execute permission to the user.